-Bullmastiff as a first dog?
+Good as a first dog?

 This is not a good idea.
 Bullmastiffs are a large powerful dog with a willful streak, that need a lot of training and socialisation to produce a well-adjusted adult.
 They are more suited to experienced owners.

-Are bullmastiffs hard to train?
+Are they hard to train?